kibromey23/Machine-Learning/datasets/README.md

 This repository and its datasets are provided under the [insert license here, e.g., MIT, Apache 2.0].

 ---

-Feel free to contribute to this repository by adding datasets or improving the documentation.

 For any questions or issues, please open an issue on this repository or reach out to me directly.